martinbudden/Protoflight/README.md

 2. The IMU device driver ISR (interrupt service routine) is called and it initiates a read of the IMU via DMA (direct memory access).
 3. The DMA completes.
 The IMU device driver converts the raw IMU data into real world units, taking into account the IMU orientation within the aircraft frame.
-4. The IMU device driver signals the AHRS task that there is a new IMU value available.
+4. The IMU device driver signals the AHRS task that there is a new IMU value available by putting the IMU reading in a shared message queue
-5. The AHRS task receives the signal and calls the `AHRS::readIMUandUpdateOrientation` function.
+5. The AHRS task receives the signal, gets the IMU value from the shared message queue, and calls the `AHRS::readIMUandUpdateOrientation` function.
 6. **THE CLOCK STARTS NOW**.
 For an **8kHz** update frequency we have **125 microseconds** (see note) to complete all the following steps, *(Timings for each step in microseconds on an 240MHz ESP32 S3 are given where available)*.
 7. The AHRS gets the IMU reading from the IMU device.